compsocialscience/summer-institute/2026/melbourne/schedule.md

   <p class="session-speakers"><strong>Speakers:</strong>
     <a href="https://www.qut.edu.au/about/our-people/academic-profiles/daniel.angus" target="_blank" rel="noopener noreferrer">Daniel Angus</a>
   </p>
-  <p class="session-desc"><em>Securing research funding is an essential skill for any academic career, but computational social science researchers face particular challenges when navigating funding schemes.
-This session will explore practical strategies for positioning interdisciplinary work so it resonates with reviewers, avoids falling between disciplinary boundaries, and builds a coherent funding trajectory over time.</em></p>
+  <p class="session-desc">Securing research funding is an essential skill for any academic career, but computational social science researchers face particular challenges when navigating funding schemes.
+This session will explore practical strategies for positioning interdisciplinary work so it resonates with reviewers, avoids falling between disciplinary boundaries, and builds a coherent funding trajectory over time.</p>
 </div>

   </div>